nickcherry/angular-custom-select/README.md

 angular.module('your-amazing-app', ['angular-custom-select'])
 ```

-Then use `ng-repeat` and `ng-options` <a href="https://docs.angularjs.org/api/ng/directive/select" target="_blank">as you normally would</a>.
+Then use `ng-model` and `ng-options` <a href="https://docs.angularjs.org/api/ng/directive/select" target="_blank">as you normally would</a>.
 At the moment, `angular-custom-select` can handle arrays of strings or objects, but it does not yet support iteration over objects.
 Below are some examples.

 _Disclaimer: Keep in mind that the `angular-custom-select` directive imposes no styling, so the dropdown won't look much like a dropdown out of the box.
 You can take a peek at <a href="src/scss/example.scss" target="_blank">`src/scss/example.scss`</a> to get inspiration for styling your own._